lpego/mzb-suite/docs/source/files/configuration.rst

 The taxonomy file
 -----------------
 This file contains information about the taxonomy of each class (e.g. species, genus, or other taxa) in the dataset.
-The first column should be named ``query`` and should contain the name of the class; all the other columns should correspond to a taxonomic rank, and should contain the pertinent taxon for that class.
+Its location is specified in the running parameters declared in the bash scripts, see :ref:`files/workflow_models:Workflow files`.

+The first column of the taxonomy file should be named ``query`` and should contain the name of the class (i.e.: "class" here refers to the category of the object, in this case the organism identity, not to a specific phylogentic rank); all the other columns should correspond to a taxonomic rank, and should contain the pertinent taxon for that class.
 This should be saved as CSV file in an appropriate location (for instance, ``/data/MZB_taxonomy.csv``), structured like so:

 +---------------+---------+------------+---------+-----------+---------------+----------+---------------+----------+
 | query         | kingdom | phylum     | class   | subclass  | order         | suborder | family        | genus    |